Cedar-Riverside, Minneapolis: Arts culture

 Cedar-Riverside is home to a thriving arts culture.
 There are many playhouses and theatre groups in the area, including the Mixed Blood Theatre Company, Theatre in the Round, and The Southern Theater.
-There is also a percolating music scene, with musicians frequenting venues like The Cedar Cultural Center, The Cabooze, The Red Sea, Part Wolf MPLS, Acadia Cafe, and Palmer's Bar.
+There is also a well-established music scene, with musicians frequenting venues like Acadia Cafe, The Cabooze, The Cedar Cultural Center, Palmer's BarPart Wolf MPLS, and The Red Sea.

 Additionally, the West Bank music scene is known as a catalyst for major musicians, such as Bonnie Raitt, Leo Kottke, Butch Thompson (Jazz Originals), Peter Ostroushko (Prairie Home Companion), Dave "Snaker" Ray (Koerner, Ray & Glover), Erik Anderson (The Wallets), Dakota Dave Hull, Sean Blackburn (Prairie Home Companion), Bill Hinkley (Minnesota Music Hall of Fame), Karen Mueller (Autoharp Hall of Fame), and, to a lesser extent, Bob Dylan.

 Many of these musicians also taught, performed and/or jammed at the West Bank School of Music.
-The Cedar Cultural Center, Extempore' Coffeehouse, Scholar Coffeehouse, New Riverside Cafe, Viking Bar, 400 Bar, 7 Corners, Whisky Junction, Cabooze and Cedarfest have likewise all been popular music venues in their time.
-Established in 1978, KFAI community radio has broadcast a mix of community talk radio and folk and avant-garde music from around the world from the Bailey building since 1991.
+The Cedar Cultural Center, Extempore' Coffeehouse, Scholar Coffeehouse, New Riverside Cafe, Viking Bar, 400 Bar, 7 Corners, Whisky Junction, and Cedarfest have likewise all been popular music venues in their time.

+Established in 1978, KFAI Fresh Air Community Radio is a community-powered station broadcasting 24/7/365 to the Twin Cities metro area at 90.3 FM, from the Bailey Building since 1991.
+Known for its bold and eclectic programming, KFAI airs 86 weekly shows in ten languages—84 of which are produced in-house—featuring local news, public affairs, and an adventurous range of music spanning folk traditions to the avant-garde.
+Dedicated to amplifying community voices, KFAI’s programming reflects and serves the diverse communities of the Twin Cities and beyond.

 The arts flavor of the area is enhanced by the presence of Augsburg University and the University of Minnesota's West Bank Arts Quarter, which is home to the University’s arts programs.

 Cedar Riverside also plays host to the annual Zombie Pub Crawl.
 In the 2005 the Minneapolis Zombie Pub Crawl began with about 100 participants.
 In 2011 Cedar Riverside hosted approximately 18,000 individuals for the seventh annual zombie pub crawl.